kevwill1992/my-ops-repo/reading3.md

 # Reading 3
+## Why this topic matters
+The BIOS can be found in every computer system so having a firm understanding as how to access, navigate, and troubleshoot issues with the operating system and hardware is essential.

 1. What is the BIOS?
 The Basic Input/Output System is a program that loads the operating system when the computer is powered on.
 It's responsible for initializing and configuring various hardware compontents during the boot process.